 Advance your career with a Michigan degree.

 The UM-Dearborn Office of Graduate Studies coordinates the application process for all programs in the College of Engineering and Computer Science (CECS).
 The individual CECS departments review all applications for program admission requirements and then make decisions on each applicant.
 All students must have the minimum required bachelor’s or master’s degree from an approved U.S. institution or an institution outside of the United States.
-Students completing their final year of study may apply.
+Undergraduate students completing their final year of study may apply.
 Currently, three of our Ph.D. programs offer a Direct Ph.D. option, which allows students to apply with only a bachelor’s degree.

 - U.S. News & World Report ranked UM-Dearborn sixth among masters-level public universities in the Midwest.
 The university was among the highest-rated, regional public universities in Michigan.

 - The College of Engineering and Computer Science has been ranked among the best for 19 consecutive years by U.S. News & World Report.

 - The U.S. News and World Report also placed the College of Engineering and Computer Science’s online graduate engineering programs among the best in the nation in 2018.